renoust/talipot/doc/python/gettingstarted.rst

    Figure 8: Using the autocompletion list to get the algorithm parameters names.

-    * **Autocompletion for graph properties** Tulip stores the data associated to graph elements in objects called properties.
+    * **Autocompletion for graph properties** Talipot stores the data associated to graph elements in objects called properties.
 To get a reference on those type of objects, you can either use specific methods (for instance : :meth:`tlp.Graph.getLayoutProperty`, :meth:`tlp.Graph.getSizeProperty`) that take the name of the property to retrieve as parameter or the following syntax : *graph["property name"]*.
 When requesting the autocompletion list for the following context : *graph.get*Property(* or *graph[*, the list will be filled with the names of the corresponding and existing properties.